Gerrit-Hoving/Commuter-Rail-Impact-Analysis/README.md

 For a final project in AMST 215: Local Commuter Rail History, I analyzed the relationship between the construction of commuter rail stations and both property values and population.
 I found that there was not a noticable effect on either of these factors for the six lines studied.
+This repository stores the code for replicating my analysis and generating similar figures, though it should be considered more of a rough script than a final product.
 Data sources:

 Most rail alignment from the Bureau of Transportation Statistics
 - https://geodata.bts.gov/datasets/985bf490e9fa462f80b1cb8ad5f6e139_0/
 Most station locations from the Bureau of Transportation Statistics